deanturpin/alpha/readme.md

-A summary of various programming luminaries and relative unknowns with good YouTube channels.
+A summary of the opinions of various programming luminaries and relative unknowns with good YouTube channels.

 |               | 2016          | 2017          | 2017 (new languages)	|
 |---------------|---------------|---------------|-----------------------|